Premier: Examples by country

-Czechia the head of government is colloquially called “Premiér”, and the Czech language translates both “Premier” and “Prime Minister” as “Premiér”.
-However, although his post is commonly translated in English as “Prime Minister”, the official title as per articles 67 and 68 of the Constitution is “Předseda vlády”, literally “President of the Government”.
+Czechia the head of government is colloquially called "Premiér", and the Czech language translates both "Premier" and "Prime Minister" as "Premiér".
+However, although his post is commonly translated in English as "Prime Minister", the official title as per articles 67 and 68 of the Constitution is "Předseda vlády", which literally translates as "President of the Government".

-Croatia the head of government is officially called “President of the Government” (predsjednik vlade) but “Premier” (premijer) is colloquially used.
+Croatia the head of government is officially called "President of the Government" (predsjednik vlade) but "Premier" (premijer) is colloquially used.

 Serbia the head of government is officially called "President of the Government" (predsednik vlade) but "Premier" (premijer) is colloquially used.

 Poland the head of government is officially called "President of the Council of Ministers" (Prezes Rady Ministrów) but "Premier" (polish for Prime Minister) is colloquially used.

-Italian Republic the President of the Council of Ministers, an office equivalent to prime minister, is informally referred to as the "Premier".
+Italy the President of the Council of Ministers, an office equivalent to prime minister, is informally referred to as the "Premier".

 North Macedonia the head of the government is named premier (Macedonian премиер, premier), usually translated in English as prime minister.

-USSR the title of premier was applied to the Chairman of the Council of People's Commissars, named Chairman of the Council of Ministers after 1946, which became the Prime Minister of the Soviet Union in 1991.
+USSR the title of premier was applied to the Chairman of the Council of People's Commissars, which was renamed Chairman of the Council of Ministers in 1946 and replaced by the Prime Minister of the Soviet Union in 1991.

 Malaysia the head of the Sarawak state government is known as the Premier of Sarawak following a state constitutional amendment in 2022, a move widely seen to reflect the status of Sarawak as an equal partner with Sabah and Malaya in Malaysia as stipulated in the 1963 Malaysia Agreement (MA63).

 Netherlands the term premier is colloquially used as a synonym of prime minister.
 In the Dutch language, the official and also commonly used term is "minister president", so this is even a third synonym, but this is normally not translated literally into the English language.